danni2019/aura-assistant/README.md

 ## 📱 Overview

-AURA (Assistant for Unified Record & Analysis) is a comprehensive iOS application designed to help you record, analyze, and manage various aspects of your daily life.
-Whether it's health metrics, study progress, financial records, or personal goals, AURA provides an intelligent and intuitive platform for data tracking and insights.
+AURA (Assistant for Unified Record & Analysis) is a lightweight iOS application designed to help you locally record, organize, and analyze everyday personal information (e.g., study progress, finances, habits, goals) entirely on-device.
+There is no cloud, HealthKit, Apple Health, or network data transmission; everything stays on your device.

 ## ✨ Key Features